-1. Memorizing the location of treble clef C, D and E in the middle of your piano keyboard.
-Be able to recognize the location of all the other C, D, E groups up and down the keyboard (located directly beneath each two black note grolaying each of the above treble clef note piano finger exercises you will accomplish two things at the same time:
+1. Memorize the location of treble clef C, D and E in the middle of your piano keyboard.
+Be able to recognize the location of all the other C, D, E groups on the keyboard (located directly beneath each two black note group).
+Play each of the treble clef note piano finger exercises.

-2. By practicing the C, D and E music note names both moving forward and moving backward in the musical alphabet you will begin to understand the HIGH and LOW concepts on the piano keyboard.
+2. Practice the C, D and E music note names both moving forward and moving backward in the musical alphabet .
+Then you will begin to understand the HIGH and LOW concepts on the piano keyboard.

-Be sure to say the letter names aloud as you practice each of the above exercises in order to become comfortable with
+This is the best way to learn piano.
+Be sure to say the letter names aloud as you practice each of the above exercises.
+You will become comfortable with

 If you are a complete beginner at the piano keyboard then please start your piano training with the Black Key Note Group Study for best results.
 Then go back and review the C, D, E and F, G, A, B piano finger exercises mentioned in the above paragraphs and it will make more sense.